sf-concurrency/Alexis_Chapter7_DataParallelism/Ch7Notes.md

 Possible extra projects:
 - DONE just migrate to Xcode
-- translate to Swift, for Swift-to-Swift comparison of OpenCL and Metal
+- DONE translate to Swift, for Swift-to-Swift comparison of OpenCL and Metal
-- Compare API design with TF, pytorch, Metal, numpy, and other frameworks that abstract GPU-accelerated or vectorized computation.
+- TODO compare API design with TF, pytorch, Metal, numpy, and other frameworks that abstract GPU-accelerated or vectorized computation.